commitd/invest-server/documentation/docs/dev.reading_list.md

 Of course you can use whatever deployment approach you want such as local installation, Docker constainers, or cloud services.

-You'll propably want to use an IDE, we recommend:
+You'll probably want to use an IDE, we recommend:

 * [Visual Studio Code](https://code.visualstudio.com/) or [Atom](https://atom.io/) for the UI (with appropriate Typescript, etc plugins)
 * [Intellij IDEA](https://www.jetbrains.com/idea/) or [Eclipse](https://www.eclipse.org/) for server development.
 We'd recommend the Eclipse based [Spring Tool Suite](https://spring.io/tools) instead of plain Eclipse since it has the additional components needed.